rHermes/contests/README.md

   + I implemented the damn datastructure myself, and I'm proud of it.
 + 1028 - Stars
   + First time I heard of Binary Index Tree.
 Cool datastructure.
++ 1032 - Find a Multiple
+  + It has a nice mathematical proof behind it.
 + 1074 - Very Short problem
   + I like that I managed to implement it in C, and using so little memory.
 + 1100 - Final Standings